darold/datalink/README.md

 The Datalink extension requires the `uuid-ossp` and the [uri](https://github.com/darold/uri) extensions.

-In order to install the Datalink extension download latest developement sources from [GitHub](https://github.com/darold/datalink) and use the following command to build and install the extension. `pg_config` must be in found from your PATH environment variable.
+In order to install the Datalink extension download latest development sources from [GitHub](https://github.com/darold/datalink) and use the following command to build and install the extension. `pg_config` must be in found from your PATH environment variable.